 - 1 Tablespoon (15ml) milk, plus more as needed

 - 1/4 teaspoon vanilla extract

-5) Make the filling: Mix the brown sugar, cinnamon, and flour together in a small bowl.
+- Make the filling: Mix the brown sugar, cinnamon, and flour together in a small bowl.
 Set aside.
-Whisk the egg and milk together in a small bowl until combined.
 Remove 1 baking sheet of rectangles from the refrigerator.
-Brush egg wash over the entire surface of teach rectangle.
+Brush egg wash over the entire surface of each rectangle.
 These will be the bottoms of your pop-tarts and the egg wash will help glue the lid on.
 Place a heaping Tablespoon of the prepared brown sugar filling into the center of each rectangle, spread it around, leaving around 1/4 inch of space on the edges.
 Brush the second baking sheet of rectangles with egg wash, then place each rectangle on top of the filling-topped rectangles - egg wash side down.
 Use your fingertips to press firmly around the pocket of filling, sealing the dough well on all sides.

 Adapted from King Arthur Flour

 Did you make a recipe?

 Tag @sallysbakeblog on Instagram and hashtag it #sallysbakingaddiction.

 Here are some items I used to make today’s recipe.